scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 Discussion
 -----------

+Researchers studying acoustic behavior need to benchmark multiple neural network models on their data, evaluate training performance for different training set sizes, and use trained models to make predictions on newly acquired data.
-Here we presented vak, a neural network framework for researchers studying acoustic communication in animals.
+Here we presented vak, a neural network framework developed to meet these needs.
 In the Methods we described its design and development.
-Then in the Results we provide proof-of-concept results demonstrating how researchers can easily use our framework to benchmark and compare neural network models.
+Then in the Results we provide proof-of-concept results demonstrating how researchers can easily use our framework.

 Finally, we summarize the roadmap for further development of version 1.0 of vak.
 In the spirit of taking an open approach,